MuriloRoque/MuriloRoque/README.md

 I enjoy creating applications, teaching, and helping people in my community whenever they need it :handshake:.

-I recently graduated from [Microverse](https://www.microverse.org/), a remote full-stack development program with a focus on git-standup and peer to peer programming.
+Currently, I am working as a Technical Support Engineer on [Microverse](https://www.microverse.org/), a remote full-stack development program with a focus on git-standup and peer to peer programming.
 Just in the past year, I’ve built 59 projects, registered 1583 hours, and completed 97 coding challenges :muscle:.

 Currently, I’m exploring new opportunities.